colinsr/hugo/content/post/AWS_EC2.md

 * Accelerated Computing
 * Storage Optimized

-Some have more CPU power, some more memory, etc etc.  We'll be sticking with the AWS Free Tier in this post - which means we'll be using a T2 type.
+Some have more CPU power, some more memory, etc etc.  We'll be sticking with the AWS Free Tier in this post - which means we'll be using a `t2.micro` instance.
 Each Instance Type can be provisioned with different specs allowing you to keep the same type but scale up to get more power.

 Network interface card is another option we have.
 While a NIC is required we do have some choices to make here.<br>
 Do we want only a private IP?
 Is a dynamic public IP sufficient for our needs or do we need a static IP?<br>